Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 - The **Uniswap DAO** is the decentralized government where UNI token holders have the final say.
 They vote on protocol governance, official deployments, and funding community-led initiatives from their treasury (often valued in the billions in UNI).
 They have ultimate say over protocol governance, budgets, and official deployments (within established processes).
 - The **Uniswap Foundation** is a non-profit organization dedicated to the growth of the Uniswap ecosystem.
 It received a substantial grant from the DAO to execute its mission.
 The Foundation leads initiatives like the Protocol Grants Program, which funds developers and researchers, and advocates for the protocol's interests, ensuring its continued health and decentralization.
 - **Uniswap Labs** is the technology company that originally built the Uniswap protocol.
 It continues to be a core contributor, designing and proposing major upgrades like Uniswap v4.
 However, Uniswap Labs is just one (albeit very influential) participant in the ecosystem.
 DAO approval is needed for official deployments and funding around v4; Labs can publish code independently.
-Notably, Labs maintains control over the popular Uniswap frontend and trademarks, charging a 0.25% interface fee on transactions through their interface—revenue that flows to Labs, not the DAO.
+Notably, Labs maintains control over the popular Uniswap frontend and trademarks, charging a 0.25% interface fee on transactions through their interface, revenue that flows to Labs, not the DAO.

 This model allows for a powerful synergy: **Uniswap Labs** can innovate at the speed of a startup, the **Uniswap Foundation** can nurture the ecosystem for long-term success, and the **Uniswap DAO** ensures that all major decisions remain in the hands of the community, preserving the core principle of decentralization.